Nowadays, there are dozens of strategies for trading in the Forex market.

 - Consider the most popular trading strategies using support and resistance levels;

-- Look at real examples illustrating each strategy;
+- Take a look at real examples illustrating each strategy;

 - Give you valuable tips on how to trade using support and resistance strategies.